RobertK0/ars-futura-nextjs-crypto-tracker/README.md

 const [favorites, setFavorites] = useState<string[]>(
     (typeof window !== "undefined" &&
       JSON.parse(localStorage.getItem("favourites") || "[]")) ||
-      "[]"
+      []
   );
 ```

-Checks if code is being run on server or client by checking typeof window, needs to be in quotation for some reason, if undefined, means server, short-circuits, goes to fallback "[]", if not, gets localstorage key, which returns null if it doesn't exist, again falling back to "[]"
+Checks if code is being run on server or client by checking typeof window, needs to be in quotation for some reason, if "undefined", means server, short-circuits, goes to fallback "[]", if not, gets localstorage key, which returns null if it doesn't exist, again falling back to "[]"

 Screenshots:
 ![Screenshot](https://i.imgur.com/gKXzbUQ.png)